databrickslabs/lsql/docs/dashboards.md

 ### Headers of SQL files

 The header is used to define widget and vizualization metadata used to render the relevant portion of the dashboard.
-Metadata could be defined in a `--` or `/* ... */` comment, which are detected by our SQL parser.
-The parser only reads the **comment starting on the top**, which can be a single line using `--` or span multiple lines using `/* ... */`.
+Metadata could be defined in `--` and `/* ... */` comments, which are detected by our SQL parser.
+The parser only reads the **comment starting on the top** only, which can be a single line using `--` or span multiple lines using `/* ... */`.

 | Format       | Readability | Verbosity |